 Now I'll admit that 10X is a bit extreme, but the keiryu anglers in Japan who specialize in fishing with extremely thin tippets are convinced that it provides much more natural drifts than you could possibly get with 5X or 6X.
 It's the same reason midge fishermen on highly pressured water here in the states fish with long leaders and fine tippets.

 firmer than the other Suntech rods that are rated down to 10X.
-It's not so stiff that you can't fish 10X, but it is a lot more sensitive that the others.
+It's not so stiff that you can't fish 10X, but it is a lot more sensitive than the others.
 If instead of 10X you wanted to fish a much more reasonable 8X or even 7X, and wanted to feel every little tap, this would be the ideal rod.
 I did a brief comparison of the Suntech rods rated for tippet as light as 10X in my 9-17-16 Trip Report.

 Above the grip section, the Kaname Special has Suntech's "non paint" finish, which I really like.
 It is a matte gray rather than a shiny black, so you will not have to worry about rod flash scaring the fish.
 The rings look white in the photograph, but they were actually silver.
 The new version of the rod has gold rings rather than silver, and no longer has the red ring.

-The grip screw cap appears to have the same silver band as the previous model (shown above), which provides an excellent (and very stylish) non slip grip.
+The grip screw cap appears to have the same silver band as the previous model (shown above), which provides an excellent and very stylish non-slip grip.
 The cap has an "0" ring to keep it tight and also has a hole for ventilation.

 As with all the other Suntech rods I've seen, the lillian is attached with a swivel that easily passes trough the second section so you can take the rod apart to dry between uses.
-The rod comes with a Fuji KTC-20 rod cap, a stretchy knit rod sock and a one-year limited warranty.
+The NP II 60F comes with a Fuji KTC-20 rod cap, a stretchy knit rod sock and a one-year limited warranty.

-Kaname Special 70NP and 80NP available by special order.
+Kaname Special rods are available by special order.